revel/revel.github.io/manual/tool.md

     revel build github.org/mememe/mega-app /path/to/deploy/mega-app prod
 {% endhighlight %}

-<div class="alert alert-danger">WARNING: The target path will be completely deleted, if it already exists!</div>
+<div class="alert alert-danger"><span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span> WARNING: The target path will be completely deleted, if it already exists!</div>

 <a name="package"></a>